ting-app/ting-task-nhk-easy-lambda/README.md

 ## Getting Started
 First create an AWS Lambda function, click `Enable VPC` under `Advanced settings`, and select the VPC of your MySQL instance.
 Remember to add the security group of your Lambda function as an inbound rule to your MySQL instance.

-Second, follow the instructions [here](https://blog.theodo.com/2020/01/internet-access-to-lambda-in-vpc/) to enable the lambda to have the access to Internet.
+Second, follow the instructions [here](https://blog.theodo.com/2020/01/internet-access-to-lambda-in-vpc/) to enable the lambda to access to Internet.

 Then run `sh ./package.sh` to package the function, and upload `lambda.zip` to your Lambda function.
 Also add the following environment variables to the Lambda function: